Can’t stop thinking about your wife’s previous partners?

 When these thoughts do come in, treat them like you would a mosquito or any other kind of unwanted pest.

 Instead of giving in to these thoughts, try saying “hello, jealousy.
 I see you.
 Unfortunately, I’m not a guy who does that anymore.
-I’m going to have to kindly ask you to leave because my wife and I are about to go out to a great restaurant together and neither she nor I would like you to join us.”
+I’m going to have to kindly ask you to leave.
+My wife and I are about to go out to a great restaurant together.
+And, neither she nor I would like you to join us.”

 Something that I want you to remind yourself of repeatedly as you do the work of healing is that you are not your retroactive jealousy.